gatewaycash/gateway/modules/docs/docs/api.html.md

 Required | Name | Description
 ---------|------|------------
-Yes | `APIKey` | An active API key belonging to someone with appropriate permissions over this platform Yes | `platformID` | The ID of the platform to be updated Sometimes | `newName` | A new name for the platform Sometimes | `newDescription` | A new description for the platform
+Yes | `APIKey` | An active API key belonging to someone with permission Yes | `platformID` | The ID of the platform to be updated Sometimes | `newName` | A new name for the platform Sometimes | `newDescription` | A new description for the platform